 Keeping It Rural With Your Structure

 Urban areas across the country have been dieting on land restrictions for the past decade.
-In 2016, a link was discovered between land use regulations and increases in housing cost.
+In 2016, a link was discovered between land use regulations and increases in housing costs.
 Many people may not be surprised by this.
 Rising housing costs and stagnant wages are forcing people out in the suburbs, pushing them farther into rural zones.
 Now more than ever is the best time to purchase land in these areas.
 Breaking new ground with us is an exciting endeavor, but we want you to be conscious of some things before you move ahead.

 Check With Your Local Department of Natural Resources